openhwgroup/cva6/docs/04_cv32a65x_design/source/port_load_unit.rst

    * - ``valid_i``
      - in
-     - load unit input port
+     - Load unit input port
      - TO_BE_COMPLETED
      - logic